Anagh72/Anagh72.github.io/research.md

 ### Overview:

-Primarily, I work on different aspects of time series and spatial data.
-Often, the theory and methods I work on are inspired from real life problems from different disciplines, ranging from climate to public health to finance to social sciences.
-Following are broadly the topics I have been working on.
+Primarily, I work on problems related to Health.
+Following are broadly the fields I have been working on.

-- Categorical and discrete time series data
+- Biostatistics
-- Spatio-temporal modeling
+- Health Economics
-- Clustering and classification methods
+- Health Policy
-- Bayesian implementation of time series methods
+- Machine Learning
-- Application of statistics in sports, especially soccer
+- Linguistics

 <!-- ### <a name="grants"></a>Grants